SilenceIsFatto/Arma3Utilities/README.md

 You may ask, why use standard arma 3 tools for this project if they already work?

 Put simply, arma 3 tools are slow.
 Running them through python allows multiple processes at once, which improves time to completion.
 (Converting multiple .paa files to .png at once, for instance.)

+This is generally better when you are working on big projects.
+In my experience, it is much easier to have all of these tools linked in a central hub that interconnects with each other.